-our ability to anticipate and respond effectively to consumer preference, buying and economic trends; our ability to provide a product offering that generates new and repeat visits online and in our other channels; the customer experience we provide online and in our other channels; the level of customer traffic to our website and our online presence more generally; the number of customer transactions and average ticket online; the pricing of our tea, and tea accessories; and our ability to obtain, manufacture and distribute product efficiently.
-20
+Ш our ability to anticipate and respond effectively to consumer preference, buying and economic trends; our ability to provide a product offering that generates new and repeat visits online and in our other channels; the customer experience we provide online and in our other channels; the level of customer traffic to our website and our online presence more generally;

+the number of customer transactions and average ticket online; the pricing of our tea, and tea accessories; and our ability to obtain, manufacture and distribute product efficiently.
+21

 Gross Profit.
 Gross profit is equal to our sales less our cost of sales.
-Cost of sales includes product costs, freight costs, certain store occupancy costs, assembly and distribution costs.
+Cost of sales includes product costs, freight costs, certain store occupancy costs, assembly and delivery and distribution costs.

-Restructuring plan activities, net.
-Restructuring plan activities, net consist of gains on modification of lease liabilities, estimates for allowed landlord claims, loss on disposal of property and equipment and right-of-use assets, impairment of property and equipment and right-of-use assets, severance costs, interest and penalties related to unpaid occupancy charges, professional fees, and store closure related costs.
+Restructuring Plan Activities.
+Restructuring Plan activities consist of gains on modification of lease liabilities, estimates for allowed landlord claims, loss on disposal of property and equipment and right-of-use assets, impairment of property and equipment and right-of-use assets, severance costs, interest and penalties related to unpaid occupancy charges, professional fees, store closure related costs, and the gain on settlement of liabilities subject to compromise.